redis/redis-doc/topics/cluster-tutorial.md

 Redis Cluster data sharding
 ---

-Redis Cluster does not use consistency hashing, but a different form of sharding where every key is conceptually part of what we call an **hash slot**.
+Redis Cluster does not use consistent hashing, but a different form of sharding where every key is conceptually part of what we call an **hash slot**.

 There are 16384 hash slots in Redis Cluster, and to compute what is the hash